georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ## Feature Selection

-Having the optimal amount of features to paramount to the effectiveness of the model.
+Having the optimal amount of features is paramount to the effectiveness of the model.
 For the Logistic Regression model I decided to use the Recursive Feature Elimination and Cross-Validation Selection (RFECV) to eliminate the irrelevant features.

 ```
 #####################################################